mukhtar-github/Complete-Node.js-Course/7-CRUD Operations Using Mongoose/CRUD Operations Using Mongoose.md

 ## 8- Querying Documents

 Alright, now let me show you how to retrieve documents from a *MongoDB* database.
 So I'm going to create another function, *async* function *getCourses*.
 And then I'm going to replace the call to *createCourse* with *getCourses*.
 Now, let's implement this function.
 So, the *Course* class that we defined earlier has a bunch of methods for querying documents.
 We have *find* to get a list of documents, we have *findById* which is pretty self explanatory, and we have *findOne* which returns a single document.
+Now we have a few more *find* methods but don't worry about them, we use them to find a document and then remove or update it.
+We're going to look at them later in the section.

+So, let's look at *find* method, as you can see, this method returns a *DocumentQuery* object.